dieterich-lab/Baltica/docs/benchmark.md

 Despite the punctual similarities, the implementation of these three state-of-art methods vary.
 Here we present a direct comparison on a set of artificial transcripts.
 The cumulative differences in who to define which SJ are extracted and tested; how much the method relies on the annotation; and the framework for statistical modelling explain the small intersections in __ Fig. 5.2 __.

 In this case, Leafcutter suffers from a recall ceiling issue, because it ignores certain introns from the artificial transcripts.
 JunctionSeq has a clear advantage in this comparison because it relies heavily on the information of the annotation and the input annotation, that in this case, perfectly represents the structure of the transcripts.
 Majiq suffers from an excess of false-positive calls.
-Baltica aims to futher study these implementations differences and potentially suggestion advice to minimize the effect of the limitations mentioned above.
+Baltica aims to further study these implementations differences and potentially suggestion advice to minimize the effect of the limitations mentioned above.

 \bibliography